dotlang/language/README.md

 ###Anonymous classes `->`

 You can define anonymous classes which can act like a function pointer.
 Each anonymous class must have a parent interface specifying one or more empty functions.
 If the interface has only one method, the definition can be in short form and it is basically a function pointer.
 There is a general purpose template class `fn` which is used by compiler to set type of anon-class literals if type is to be inferred.
-Note that when writing anon-class, we are creating a new class and instantiate it at the same time.
-We just mention interface/type name so the structure of the newly created class is specified.
+Note that when writing anon-class, we are creating a new class on the fly, and for short-form instantiate it at the same time.
+You can use short-form if class has only one method and no fields.
+Otherwise you should use long-form.

+Short-form:
 ```
 //short form, when interface has only one method
 Interface1 intr = (int x, int y) -> x+y;  //specifying type for input is optional